 Guests: do we need them?

 We’ve said it before and we’ll say it again: to us, an elopement is super duper small.
 Super duper intimate.
 Super duper spesh.
 None of this “we’re ‘eloping’… with 40 of our nearest and dearest” rubbish.
 That’s a small wedding in our eyes.
 A ‘micro-wedding’ at best.
 But not an elopement.
-An elopement is stripped right back, and for our packages that comes with a very intentional limit of 6 guests (10 for our ‘Anywhere’ option).
+An elopement is stripped right back, and for our packages that comes with a very intentional limit of 6 guests for our ‘Forest’ package or 15 for our ‘Anywhere’ option.

 But lots of couples are choosing to elope with even less.
 Lots of couples are toying with the idea of none!
 And gee whiz do we love this.
 There are, however, a couple of legal things to consider that you may or may not have thought about…